The 60th Annual Labor Day Parade is Coming!

 - The parade committee is seeking creativity from all our entrants, including businesses as judging and awards will be given.

-The Newtown Labor Day Parade Committee is pleased to announce the 2019 Grand Marshal for the 58th Annual Newtown Labor Day Parade, Mr. Bill Halstead, Chief of Sandy Hook Volunteer Fire & Rescue.
-Mr. Halstead has served as chief since 1978.
+The Newtown Labor Day Parade Committee is pleased to announce the 2022 Grand Marshals for the 60th Annual Newtown Labor Day Parade, Mr. & Mrs. Robert (Bob) and Margot Hall.